 What if you could predict the future using data you already have or can begin gathering?
 With forecasting, you can.
 Once mastered, forecasting unlocks a wide range of business insights.
 It’s something of a skeleton key that can help you gain control of nearly every aspect of your business.

 When it comes to forecasting, Rob Harr, Vice President of Sparkbox, has it down to a science.
 He’s spent the last few years figuring things out and putting processes in place for a web design and development firm with more than three dozen people working from two offices and remotely.

 Rob has helped many shops in the Bureau community to optimize forecasting for better sustainability and sleep at night.
-Looking forward to our first-ever Forecasting Workshop, we caught up with Rob for a quick intro on what forecasting is, why it’s a worthwhile investment and the basic steps to get started.
+Looking forward to our Financial Metrics, Forecasting & Operations Workshops this fall, we caught up with Rob for a quick intro on what forecasting is, why it’s a worthwhile investment and the basic steps to get started.

 The Business Benefits of Forecasting